michelou/dotty-examples/README.md

 > &nbsp;&nbsp;dotty-library_0.11-0.11.0-bin-20181109-a9029dc-NIGHTLY.jar
 > &nbsp;&nbsp;dotty_0.11-0.11.0-bin-20181109-a9029dc-NIGHTLY.jar
 > </pre>
-> In the above output the file **`VERSION-NIGHTLY`** contains the signature of the managed nightly build and the **`lib\`** directory contains two backup directories with copies of the library files from the default Dotty installation respectively from the latest nightly build.
+> In the above output the file **`VERSION-NIGHTLY`** contains the signature of the managed nightly build and the **`lib\`** directory contains two backup directories with copies of the library files from the original Dotty installation respectively from the latest nightly build.

 #### `searchjars.bat <class_name>`